 East St. John Elementary, Lake Pontchartrain Elementary, Fifth Ward Elementary, East St. John High, West St. John High, John L. Ory and the St. John STEM Magnet High School Program receive meals free of charge.

-Healthy options for students include skim milk, 1 percent flavored and unflavored milk, low - fat salad dressings, low-fat entrees and meals, fat-free gravies, fresh and chilled fruit, whole grains, smart snacks, low-fat cheese and entree salads.
-Meals are prepared without any frying.
+Healthy options for students include skim milk, flavored and unflavored milk, low - fat salad dressings, low-fat entrees and meals, fat-free gravies, fresh and chilled fruit, whole grains, smart snacks, low-fat cheese and entree salads.

 Each of our schools undergoes two state health inspections each year and our employees are trained yearly in Food Service Safety, Sanitation and how to handle the Civil Rights of others.